 It depends on your approach and who you certify with, but approaches broadly fall into two categories.
-One is of the ‘horse as a tool’ who is used to bring insight, learning or healing to the client.
-The other (followed at Healing Hooves and by EFW Canada) is of the horse as a sentient being who you partner with in this work to jointly facilitate the potential for that insight, growth or healing in the client.
-How you define the horse in your work has an significant impact upon how you approach this work and, I believe, upon how this work is likely to affect – positively or negatively – your horses’ well being and longevity in this work.
+One is of the ‘horse/ animal as a tool’ who is used to bring insight, learning or healing to the client.
+The other (followed at Healing Hooves and by Pro-EFW) is of the ‘horse/ animal as a sentient being’ who you partner with in this work to jointly facilitate the potential for that insight, growth or healing in the client.

 The Longer Answer

-Note: If you are unsure of any of the terminology or acronyms we use here please refer to our earlierblog post where we define and review common Equine Therapy terms for you.
+Note: If you are unsure of any of the terminology or acronyms we use here please refer to our earlier blog post where we define and review common Equine and Animal Assisted Therapy terms for you.

-Ethics around the impact of this work upon the horse have always been important, and over the past decade awareness of this factor has greatly increased.
+Ethics around the impact of this work upon the horse (and other therapy animal) have always been important, and over the past decade awareness of this factor has greatly increased.
 The ‘horse as tool’ approach still exists but is not usually defined this way and even then, awareness of the impact of this work upon the horse has increased.
-Increasingly programs are adopting the ‘Horse as Sentient being’ philosophy advocated by The Professional Association for Equine Facilitated Wellness (Pro EFW) and several other professional organisations in the EFW and AAT fields.
+Increasingly programs are adopting the ‘Horse/ Animal as Sentient being’ philosophy advocated by The Professional Association for Equine Facilitated Wellness (Pro EFW) and several other professional organisations in the EFW and AAT fields.
 The aim of this post is to explore what this means, and how it impacts both how we treat our horses and how we work in the EFW and AAT fields.

 In order to support their equine partners in this field, it is incumbent upon human facilitators to be aware of the impact that this work may have on equines, and safeguard their physical, mental and emotional well-being at all times.
 They must ensure that their equine partners are treated respectfully and ethically, both within and outside of client sessions.
 Human partners need to understand that their equine partners are completely dependent upon their stewardship, and do their utmost to meet their psychological and physical needs.”